-In this panorama, Cerro del Medio is visible beyond the trees in the center of the first frame; behind it is the caldera east rim, which extends across the second frame.
-At center of the second frame is Cerro la Jara, with South Mountain to its right in the foreground and extending across the last two frames.
+In this panorama, Cerro del Medio is visible beyond the trees at left; beyond it is the caldera east rim.
+The small, isolated hill is Cerro la Jara, with South Mountain to its right in the foreground.

 State Road 4 road runs south of South Mountain and Banco Bonito, and Forest Road 10 branches off south into the Valle de los Indios between Banco Bonito and the southern caldera rim.

-This outcropping probably came from the second of four eruptions
+This outcropping probably came from the same flow seen at Las

-South Mountain is in the Valles preserve and strictly off limits
+Conchas.
+Most of South Mountain is in the Valles preserve and off

-for collecting, but this outcropping is located on a right of way
+limits for collecting, but this outcropping is located on a right

-just outside the preserve.
-It closely resembles the sample of San
+of way just outside the preserve.
+It closely resembles the sample

 The Valles Preserve offers a short hike around Cerro La Jara.
 This is a small volcanic

-dome well out on caldera floor, close to the visitors center, and
+dome well out on the caldera floor, close to the visitors center,

-hiking around it takes an hour if you explore a little on the way.
+and hiking around it takes about an hour if you explore a little

-Since this hike is an excellent introduction to the geology of
+on the way.
+Since this hike is an excellent introduction to the

-rhyolite domes, it's worth describing the hike in some detail
+geology of rhyolite domes, it's worth describing the hike in some

 First, the view from the visitor's center:

 That's Cerro La Jara in the background.
 It may not look like much, but that's because you don't realize until you get up close that the trees are yuuuuge.
 The trail crosses the caldera floor, which is infested with badger burrows.
 I didn't think to take a picture.
-Think gopher on very effective steroids.
+Think gophers on steroids.

 Like the other ring fracture domes, Cerro La Jara formed from

-very high-silica lava that oozed out of the fault line where the
+very high-silica lava that oozed out of the ring fracture.
+Cerro

-virtually the same age as South Mountain, 530,000 years, and was
+La Jara is virtually the same age as South Mountain, 530,000

 Here you see some rhyolite boulders on the slope of the dome.
 The layers of lava are clearly visible under all the lichen.
 Such flow banding is a frequent feature of rhyolite flows.